 How do you remove spray paint from glass?

 Getting spray paint off of glass can be quite difficult, but it isn't impossible.
 However, while doing it, you have to be careful because it can be dangerous.
 The easiest way is to take your glass piece and cover it in Windex.
 You can use other glass-specific cleaners, but we've found that Windex works best.
 You'll want to spray a liberal amount onto the glass.
 Your glass needs to be wet - not damp, but wet - the entire time you're working on it.
 So don't be shy about respraying regularly.
 Once your glass is wet, take a small razor blade held at a 45-degree angle and gently remove the paint from the glass.
 Be extremely careful not to scratch your glass or cut yourself!

 How do you seal paint on glass jar?

 After painting your glass, let it dry at least 24 hours or longer.
-If you used acrylic paint, the paint really only needs to set to seal.
+If you used acrylic on glass, the paint really only needs to be set to seal.
 It takes time, a few weeks at least, but it will seal itself over time.
 Other types of paints, though, will require heat to seal.
 This is usually done by baking the glass in an oven.
 If your glass item is, in fact, a glass jar, this will work perfectly.
 However, if your glass item is too large to fit in an oven or if you don't have an oven available, you can use a hairdryer on low heat instead.
 If you do bake your glass, set the oven at 330 degrees Fahrenheit and bake the item for anywhere from half an hour to 45 minutes.
 After the jar is removed and left to cool, the paint will be completely sealed.

 What kind of paint is best for glass?